picturesque-software/Android-basic/README.md

 # Android-basic
-some basic knowledge and demos about Android development
+some basic knowledge and projects about Android development